mjordan/islandora_workbench_docs/docs/csv_value_templates.md

 * You can only define a single template for a given field in `csv_value_templates`, but you can include multiple variables in a single template.
 If multiple variables are present in a template, they are applied in the order listed above.
 * If a CSV field contains multiple subvalues, the same template is applied to all subvalues in the field (as illustrated above).
 * Values in the templated CSV output are validated against Drupal's configuration in the same way that values present in your CSV are validated.
 * By default, CSV value templates won't be applied to empty fields.
 However, if you want a template to be applied to a field if that field is empty, you can include the `allow_csv_value_templates_if_field_empty` setting in your config file defining a list of column names.
-For example, `allow_csv_value_templates_if_field_empty: [field_identifier]` will apply any templates defined for `field_identifier` in your `csv_value_templates` setting, even if `field_identifier` is empty in your input CSV; for example, the following will apply templated defined in the above example configuration even if the named fields are empty:
+For example, `allow_csv_value_templates_if_field_empty: [field_identifier]` will apply any templates defined for `field_identifier` in your `csv_value_templates` setting, even if `field_identifier` is empty in your input CSV; for example, the following will apply the template defined in the above example configuration even if the named fields are empty:

 ```
 allow_csv_value_templates_if_field_empty: ['field_local_identifier', 'field_subject']